richardbporter/drush-users-commands/README.md

 - qux   -> blocked

 Running `drush users:toggle` will block admin, bar and baz.
-Running `drush users:toggle` will unblock admin, bar and baz but foo and qux stay blocked since that was their previous status.
+Running `drush users:toggle` again will unblock admin, bar and baz but foo and qux stay blocked since that was their previous status.

 Aliases: utog